csessig86/event-template/README.md

 ===========
 * A few other things you'll want to change: Add the right metadata attributes at the top of our index.html page.
 Also, you can

-* Then change the Facebook and Twitter buttons.
-The [Facebook button](https://developers.facebook.com/docs/reference/plugins/like/) goes on line 176. in the index.html file and the [Twitter button](https://twitter.com/about/resources/buttons) goes on line 204.
+* Then change the 'data-href' attribute for the [Facebook button](https://developers.facebook.com/docs/reference/plugins/like/) to the URL of the page.
+This is on line 202 in the index.html file.
+And change the 'data-via' attribute for the [Twitter button](https://twitter.com/about/resources/buttons) to reflect your organization.
+This is on line 204 in the index.html file.

 * Get rid of our Courier logo or add your own.
 That's located on line 191 in index.html.